1.

 If there is no list of limited values authorized for a user in the direct reference, it means that there are no restrictions on the data that the user can access.
 This lack of authorization control can lead to unauthorized access to sensitive data, making it possible for someone to view or manipulate sensitive information without proper permission.

-We can allow client-side scripts to execute in the browsers for needed operations.
+Can client-side scripts be allowed to execute in browsers for needed operations?

 Correct Answer